Big Ramsey degrees using parameter spaces: Introduction

-Our main result is the following. \begin{theorem} The universal homogeneous partial order has finite big Ramsey degrees. \end{theorem} Presently, there are just a few examples of structures with finite big Ramsey degrees known.
-As we show in Section~\ref{sec:applications} the universal homogeneous partial order represents an important new example of a structure in which many of the known examples can be interpreted and thus follow as a direct consequence.
+Our main result is the following. \begin{theorem} The universal homogeneous partial order has finite big Ramsey degrees. \end{theorem} Until recently, only a few examples of structures with finite big Ramsey degrees have been known.
+As we show in Section~\ref{sec:applications} the universal homogeneous partial order represents an important new example of a structure in which many known examples (and some new) can be interpreted and thus follow as a direct consequence.

-The study of big Ramsey degrees originates in work of Laver who, in 1969, showed that the big Ramsey degrees of the order of rationals are finite~\cite[page~73]{devlin1979}, see also~\cite{erdos1974unsolved,laver1984products}.
+The study of big Ramsey degrees originates in the work of Laver who, in 1969, showed that the big Ramsey degrees of the order of rationals are finite~\cite[page~73]{devlin1979}, see also~\cite{erdos1974unsolved,laver1984products}.
 In his argument, he re-invented the Halpern--L{\"a}uchli theorem~\cite{Halpern1966}.
-His technique was later formulated more generally by means of the Milliken tree theorem~\cite{Milliken1979} and the notion of envelopes and embedding types~\cite[Chapter~6]{todorcevic2010introduction}.
-The majority of existing results in the area continue to use the Milliken tree theorem as the primary proof technique.
+His technique was later formulated more generally using the Milliken tree theorem~\cite{Milliken1979} and the notion of envelopes and embedding types~\cite[Chapter~6]{todorcevic2010introduction}.
+Most existing results in the area continue to use the Milliken tree theorem as the primary proof technique.
 In particular, Devlin in 1979~\cite{devlin1979} refined Laver's argument thereby giving a precise characterisation of the big Ramsey degrees of the order of rationals.
-In 2006, Sauer~\cite{Sauer2006} and Laflamme, Sauer, and Vuksanovic~\cite{Laflamme2006} characterised the big Ramsey degrees of the Rado graph (with precise counts given by Larson~\cite{larson2008counting}).
-This was further generalised in several followup papers~\cite{laflamme2010partition,dobrinen2016rainbow}.
+In 2005, this result was revived in the context of the Kechris--Pestov-Todorcevic correspondence~\cite{Kechris2005}.
+In 2006, Sauer~\cite{Sauer2006}, and Laflamme, Sauer, and Vuksanovic~\cite{Laflamme2006} characterised big Ramsey degrees of the Rado graph (with precise counts given by Larson~\cite{larson2008counting}).
+This was further generalised in several follow-up papers~\cite{laflamme2010partition,dobrinen2016rainbow}.